ZhengLyu-Data/Lvzheng-Wuhan-Realworld/05_amazon_sentiment_nlp_pipeline/README.md

 - Combining score fields and polarity improves label consistency
 - Creating the dataset is essential for fast prototyping and visualization
 - Python scripting enables modular and reproducible NLP workflows

-## Contact
-Please feel free to contact me if you have any questions: Linkedin, Twitter